 8. Take part in an IPO.

-Terrifying, we know, but think about how much Facebook stock originally sold for ($38 per share) and how much it's worth now ($170.96 as of writing this.)
+Terrifying, we know, but think about how much Facebook stock originally sold for after its IPO ($38 per share) and how much it's worth now ($170.96 as of writing this.)
 Of course, be sure to consult a financial adviser before making any major investments.

 9. Don't waste money.